Bura Irrigation and Settlement Project (Kenya)

 Soon it was evident that the project would fail to achieve its objectives.
 Job creation was only 40% of the target, the economic rate of return was negative and the annual operating and maintenance costs exceeded the benefits.
 Even with net farm incomes of about 40% of the appraisal estimates in real terms, annual government subsidies amounted to about 1,000 dollars per settler.
 The project had an unreliable water supply and many buildings had foundation problems.

 After cotton crop failures due to pests in 1990 the project came virtually to a standstill as the management lacked the funds to finance cotton and maize crops.
-Most settlers deserted and the only the ones with nowhere to go remained in the scheme, living on famine relief and odd jobs.
+Most settlers deserted and only the ones with nowhere to go remained in the scheme, living on famine relief and odd jobs.

-In the period 1993-2005 a number of times the government tried to revive a number of timesthe project, but all in vain.
-After 2005, rehabilitation and crop growing started in phases and since 2009-10 the tenants have been growing crops, although the cropping pattern comed down to no more than 50% of the projected crop intensity and the settlers have low incomes, if any.
+In the period 1993-2005 the government tried a number of times to revive the project, but all in vain.
+After 2005, rehabilitation and crop growing started in phases and since 2009-10 the tenants have been growing crops, although the cropping pattern fell to no more than 50% of the projected crop intensity and the settlers have low incomes, if any.
 This is partly caused by the fact that the original cash crop, cotton, is no longer a profitable crop.